kobotoolbox/kobocat/README.md

 As features are migrated, we will list them here along with the last release where each was present:

-  - It was announced on 14 June 2021 that the legacy KoboCAT user interface would be preserved for "a few more months".
+  - On 14 June 2021, the ability to upload forms directly to KoboCAT was removed, and it was announced that the legacy KoboCAT user interface would be preserved for "a few more months".
 After more than two years, we have removed the user interface and related endpoints entirely in release [2.023.37](https://github.com/kobotoolbox/kobocat/releases/tag/2.023.37).
+    **This includes the ability to upload XLSForms via the legacy KoboCAT API.**
-    All removed features should already be available in KPI.
+    Please use the KPI `v2` API for all form management.
+Other removed features should already be available in KPI as well.
 Please see [REMOVALS.md](REMOVALS.md) for a complete list.
   - To ensure security and stability, many endpoints that were already available in KPI, long-unsupported, or underutilized have been removed in